 - Have I taken time to think about what feels authentic and true for me?
 Before looking at what everyone else is doing, have I taken time to get quiet, go inward, and think about what I want for my business?
 As I often talk about, we need to stop looking around and start looking within.
 This needs to be the first step in starting any new business, any new offering, and any new endeavor.

 - Am I offering to buy someone a $3 cup of coffee when instead I should be asking to hire them for an hour of the services that they actually provide?
 Have a heart to heart with yourself.
 And proceed accordingly.

 - What is my intention for this meeting?
 Am I clear on what I desire for the meeting?
 Too often, I see new entrepreneurs identify "meet with XYZ entrepreneur to pick their brain" as an early step in starting their business.
 When asked what they want to get from the meeting with XYZ entrepreneur, they say, "I don't know."
 This is a waste of everyone's time.

-All of that said, there are some great reasons to ask someone for coffee, which include: getting to know someone better; connecting and sharing; catching up; and simply enjoying a cup of coffee together.
-While the list of reasons to ask someone to coffee are many, "picking your brain" will never be one on my list.
+All of that said, there are some great reasons to ask someone for coffee, which include: getting to know someone better; connecting and sharing; catching up; learning more about their business so that you can effectively point people their way; and simply enjoying a cup of coffee together.
+While the list of reasons to ask someone to coffee are many, "picking your brain" will not be one on my list.

 What do you think?
 Are there any items you'd add to the "things that are uncool" list?
 Or do you have thoughts on any of the items above?
 I'd love to hear from you.